syazsolo/sovereignty/README.md

 The colosseum only holds the Ferocious Bout 👑 periodically.
 The date will be well informed to everyone.

-You can pull the PR anytime to build the best `player` to beat everybody, but a good gladiator knows to be patient and to prepare for the future.
+You can pull the PR anytime to build the best `player` to beat everybody, but a good gladiator has style.

 `rules` evolve based on everyone's creativity.
 I invite discussions & PRs.
 However, final decision is on me.